-Assessment Description Qualificati on Trai ning and Resu Seminars It will value the participation in the seminars and in the discussions that propose in him 20 C4 C15 C19 C23 D3 D4 D8 D12 D14 D15 Laboratory practises It will value the assistance to practise them, the development of the same, the delivery of a memory of practise.
-35 A1 A2 A3 A5 C15 C19 C21 C25 C26 C27 C28 D3 D7 D9 D12 D13 D14 Short answer tests They will realise 2 controls with a value of 15% each one of the proofs and a final examination .
-5 45 A1 A3 C4 C15 D1 D3 D4 D9 D12 D14
+Description Qualificati ion Traii ning and Resu l Learning Ilts Seminars It will value the participation in the seminars and in the discussions that propose in him 15 C4 C15 C19 C23 D3 D4 D8 D12 D14 D15 Laboratory practises It will value the assistance to practise them, the development of the same, the delivery of a memory of practise.
+35 A1 A2 A3 A5 C15 C19 C21 C25 C26 C27 C28 D3 D7 D9 D12 D13 D14 Short answer tests They will realise 2 controls with a value of 15% and 20% respectively and a final examination (15%).
+50 A1 A3 C4 C15 D1 D3 D4 D9 D12 D14

-The note of the controls will have eliminatory character, as long as it reach the minimum value of 5.&\nbsp;To surpass the matter the professor has to to have in time and form of a minimum of 80% of the work requested to the student.
+The note of the controls will have eliminatory character, as long as it reach the minimum value of 5.
+To surpass the matter the professor has to to have in time and form of a minimum of 80% of the work requested to the student.
 It will be necessary to take out a 5 in the theoretical proofs of the matter to be able to take into account the rest of the elements of evaluation in the matter.
-In case of not reaching the necessary minimum, the final note will be the note that appears in the final examination.
+In case of not reaching the necessary minimum, the final note will be the note that appears in the theoretical examination end.
+For the theoretical evaluation final will take into account the note obtained in the ultimo examination, will not save the note of the previous controls if it realises the evaluation of this part in the final examination.
 The no realisation of any control along the course and the no assistance to the final examination will be considered how no presented.
 The final qualification of the students approved will be able to be normalised, so that the qualification but high will be of until 10 points.
 The professor will realise a follow-up of the experimental work realised by the student in the sessions of laboratory; as well as of the fascicle/ inform elaborated.
-The assistance to practices is compulsory.
+The assistance to practices is compulsory, the fault of assistance even being justified will penalise the note.
 An inferior assistance to 75% of the practical sessions supposes the qualification of suspense in the matter.
-For the evaluation of Julio will realise one tests writing that will be he 45% of the evaluation of the matter, will keep the qualification obtained so much in practices as in seminars.
+For the evaluation of Julio will realise a theoretical proof that it will be he 50% of the evaluation of the matter, will keep the qualification obtained so much in practices as in seminars.
+If #prpers having delivered 75% of the work of practices, has not obtained the minimum note, will be able to realise in Julio an examination of recovery of practices.

-Stryer L., Berg J. M. & Stryer L., Bioquímica, Editorial Reverté 7a edicion,

-Lehninger, Nelson D. L. & Drincipios de Bioquímica, Editorial Omega 4a edición,

-McKee and McKee, Bioquímica, Ediciones McGraw Hill 5a edicion,
+Stryer L., Berg J. M. & Stryer L., Bioquímica, 7a, Editorial Reverté, 2013 Lehninger, Nelson D. L. & Samp; Cox M. M., Principios de Bioquímica, 7a, Macmillan Higher Education, cop.
+2017, 2017 McKee and McKee, Bioquímica, 5^a, Ediciones McGraw Hill, 2014

-Vollhardt, K.P.C., Schore, N.E., Química Orgánica, 5a,
+Vollhardt, K.P.C., Schore, N.E., Química Orgánica, 5a, Omega, 2007

-Andreas Manz, Nicole Pamme, Dimitri Lossifidis, Bioanalytical Chemistry, Imperial College Press,
+Andreas Manz, Nicole Pamme, Dimitri Lossifidis, Bioanalytical Chemistry, 2a, Imperial College Press, 2015

-Victor A. Gault and Neville H. McClenaghan, Understanding Bioanalytical Chemistry: principles and Applications, Wiley Blackwell,
+Victor A. Gault and Neville H. McClenaghan, Understanding Bioanalytical Chemistry: principles and Applications, 1a, Wiley Blackwell, 2009

-Feduchi, Blasco, Romero, Yañez, Bioquímica, Panamericana,
+Feduchi, Blasco, Romero, Yañez, Bioquímica, 2a, Panamericana, 2015

-John Kuriyan, Boyana Konforti, David Wemmer, The Molecules of Life, Garland Science,
+John Kuriyan, Boyana Konforti, David Wemmer, The Molecules of Life, 1a, Garland Science, 2013